 System Resource Requirements

 To achieve desired stability and performance, the infrastructure hosting the PubSub+ Software Event Broker must provide a minimum set of system resources.
 System resources can be broadly categorized into requirements related to processors, memory, and storage.
-The type of system resources required, and their characteristics, is dependent on the broker image being used; be sure to reference the appropriate tables when using either a virtual machine or Container Image.

 You can increase certain system limits using System Scaling Parameters.
 Increasing these system limits also increases the system resources that are required.
 For more information, see Using System Scaling Parameters and System Resource Calculator.